39th Marine Brigade: Russian invasion of Ukraine

 While digging trenches near Odesa in May, units of the Brigade unearthed amphorae, estimated to be from the fourth or fifth centuries BC.
 All findings were given to the Odesa Archaeological Museum.

 Units of the brigade's 220th Territorial Defense Battalion held positions near the border of Mykolaiv and Kherson Oblasts in July 2022.
 Two members of this battalion were killed in action in December 2022 in the village of Olhivka, Kherson Oblast.

 In 2022, the "Chimera" unit was formed in the brigade, it was a small close-knit formation made up of soldiers with previous combat experience.
 They fought near Mykolaiv when Russian forces were closing in on the city.
 The unit was involved in the liberation of the right bank of Kherson region.
 The brigade also had two company tactical groups, "Hunter" and "Oscar", helping liberate Kherson Oblast.

 The brigade helped liberate the villages of Maksymivka, Zelenyi Hai, Posad-Pokrovske, Myrne, Blahodatne, Barvinok, Muzykivka, Tsentralne and Kherson city during the 2022 Kherson counteroffensive.
 As of June 2025, the 1st Coastal Defense Battalion of the brigade has been fighting in Sumy Oblast for several months.

 On 4 December 2022, the brigade received its battle flag.

 In February 2024, the Chimera Unit was integrated into the DIU's Tymur Special Unit.

-On 30 September 2024, the brigade was awarded the honorary award "For Courage and Bravery".
+On 30 September 2024 the unit was awarded the honorary award For Courage and Bravery by the President of Ukraine Volodymyr Zelenskyy.

-One of the brigade's battalions was assigned to fight in the Battle of Chasiv Yar.

 On March of 2025 it was confirmed the Vedmedi Assault Group, founded in 2015 as part of the Ukrainian Volunteer Corps, joined the 39th Coastal Defense Brigade.

 In October 2025 the 39th Coastal Defense Brigade began operation in the Left Bank of the Kherson regions.
 The Brigade was involved in a series of precision strikes that destroyed a Russian command post for unmanned aerial vehicle complexes, field ammunition depots, antenna communication nodes, transport vehicles, and personnel of Russian formations.
 The Brigade also would use Mistral Air Defense to shoot down Shahed drones in the Kherson region.

 Ukrainian Marine Corps

 On 3 March 2024, the 126th Territorial Defense Brigade was transferred to the Ukrainian Marine Corps.
 On 20 February 2025, the brigade was transformed into the 39th Coastal Defense Brigade.

+In early 2026 the unit was reorganized and renamed.
+The 39th Coastal Defense Brigade therefore becoming the 39th Marine Brigade.